dougwatson/gige/README.md

 ------------------------------------------------------------

-Find the executable, connect your camera and run it -
+Change directory to cmd/gige, go build, connect your camera and run it -

 GIGE Camera is required and make sure you can ping it on the network.